Speekz/circle_frontend_client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Environment

 If you have the server running, please make sure it runs on the port 8080, if not, create a new `.env.local` following the `.env.example`
+You don't really need to setup the environment variables if you have the following definitions:

+- NEXT_PUBLIC_CIRCLE_API is `http://localhost:8080`.
+This is where you place the API URL to get the data from.
+- NEXT_PUBLIC_MAX_PAYMENTS_COUNT is `1000`.
+This is the max amount of recent payments transactions to be stored.

 ## Objectives